-20:51:02:16.
-Denial of pharmacy intern registration.
-The Board of Pharmacy board may deny an application for registration as a pharmacy intern for any violation of law of this state, another state, or the United States relating to prescription drugs, controlled substances, or nonprescription drugs (or for any violation of state or federal statutes or for any violation of state pharmacy laws or rules) of any state.
+Source: SL 1975, ch 16, § 1; 12 SDR 151, 12 SDR 155, effective July 1, 1986; 22 SDR 133, application for registration as a pharmacy intern for any violation of law of this state, another state, or the United States relating to prescription drugs, controlled substances, or nonprescription drugs (, or for any violation of state pharmacy laws or rules).
+Any person applying for an intern registration or renewal must submit to the board any criminal records.